 Even in the darkness of the early hours, he could sense the unstoppable power of the water as the river plunged over the precipice.
-He could hear it in the tremendous roar that blocked out all other sound.
-He could feel it in the rumbling that vibrated up through his feet, and he could taste it in the spray of mist against his face.
+He could hear it in the tremendous roar that blocked out all other sound, feel it in the vibrations rumbling up through his feet, and taste it in the spray of mist against his face.

 The man shuddered.
-He could well imagine what would happen if gravity tried the same thing with him.
-Splitting him open like a piece of overripe fruit.
-Exposing his vital, secret biology to the uncaring night air in a spray of crimson.
+If it tried the same thing with him, he would split open like a piece of overripe fruit, his vital, secret biology exposed to the uncaring night air in a spray of crimson.

-A splash of cold water soaked into his trousers.
+A splash of cold water soaked through his shoes.
 He ignored it.
 Given his current situation, it hardly mattered.
-Instead he carefully inclined his head heavenward.
+Instead he carefully lifted his gaze towards the stars.

 But all was not as futile as it appeared, because the man teetering on the edge of the world knew a secret.

-Hadn't there been... something?
-Out there in the dark, as he picked and slipped his way across the stones?
-The man twisted around carefully, looking back over his shoulder, could he have been followed?
-But as hard as he tried to focus on the thought, it slipped away from him.
+A chill ran across his back.
+Was that movement – out there, in the dark across the water?
+Was it possible he wasn’t alone out here?
+The man twisted around carefully, looking back over his shoulder.
+Could he have been followed?
+But as hard as he tried to focus on the thought, it seemed intent on eluding him.
 Anyway, what did it matter if anyone had seen him?
 There was only one way he was getting out of this situation.
 Let them follow him.

 He slipped his hand into his pocket and closed his fingers around what lay within.
-Withdrawing it, he gazed adoringly downward and smiled as a feeling of utter contentment flowed through him.
-The jewel loved him; he had stolen it from where it had laid, for thousands of years for all he knew, and yet still it loved him.
+Withdrawing it, he gazed adoringly downward and sighed as a feeling of utter contentment flowed through him.
+The jewel loved him.
+He had stolen it from where it had laid, for thousands of years for all he knew, and yet still it loved him.